 Often times, these manufacturers are able to recreate identical pieces from the same materials that were used for the original pieces.
 The only difference is that the new items cost lesser because they have less history and heritage attached to them.

 Rings and earrings are two of the most popular vintage jewelry types because their styles have changed greatly over time.
 Earrings are great ways to accent your attire and they have remained popular over many generations.

-Earrings are also great ways to accent your attire so they have remained popular over many generations and usually withstand the test of time.
-Throughout history there have been different styles of diamond cuts and different trends in the use of silver and gold.
+As for engagement rings, there have been different styles of diamond cuts and trends in the use of silver and gold settings.
 In some eras plastic and glass was even used instead of metal, creating a whole new classification of bridal jewelry.